 You may feel some discomfort when the needle electrodes are put into your muscles.

 It may feel like an acupuncture needle.
 Afterwards, your muscle may feel sore for

 a few days.
 A bruise may appear at the needlestick site.

 The insertion of the electrodes may also cause false results on a muscle biopsy or

 during blood tests in which muscle enzymes are measured.

-EMG should not be done in people on anticoagulant therapy (blood thinning medicine
+EMG may call for special precautions when done in people on anticoagulant therapy

 How do I get ready for an EMG?

 Ask your healthcare provider to tell you what you should do before your test.
 Below